-Posting rules also apply if you use a placement agency or a temping agency to hire someone from a different EU country to work in your business registered in another EU country.
-In this case an employment relationship must exist between the worker and the temping or placement agency you use.
+Posting rules also apply if the person is hired through an agency providing temporary staff and is coming to work for you from a different EU country than that where your business is registered or is operating.
+In this case, an employment relationship must exist between the worker and the temporary or placement agency you use.

 Conditions of employment in the host country

 You must guarantee your staff the same conditions and terms of employment throughout their posting as those in force - either by law or universally applicable collective agreements - in the host country in relation to:

 - minimum rest periods

 - maximum working time

 - remuneration (including its all mandatory elements) as defined in national law or universally applicable collective agreements

 - protective measures for pregnant women, women who have recently given birth and young people (under the age of 18)

 - the conditions of workers' accommodation in the host country, if this should be provided by an employer